-To support our customers on their own sustainability journey, AIB has developed a series of sector specific sustainability guides.
+To support our customers on their own sustainability journey, AIB is releasing a series of sector specific sustainability guides.
 These guides aim to provide practical tips and information which can be used by businesses to transition their operations to a more sustainable footing.

 This series has been produced in partnership with Mabbett, a leading environmental consulting and engineering firm.

-To view the full series of guides, please visit www.aib.ie/business.
+To view the full series of guides, please visit www.aib.ie/business/sector-expertise/sustainability-sector-guides.